optile/express-checkout/README.md

 <br/>
 <br/>

-To store the preset account, usually first step in Summary mode:
+PRESETACCOUNT is used to store the preset account (typically the first step in Summary mode).
+Set it as per the following example:
 ```javascript
 {
   type: "PRESETACCOUNT",